 Of course eating twice a day needs a little practice.
 But this doesn’t mean you do not eat the entire day even if you feel hungry.
 The point is two major meals.
 If you feel hungry in between you can take something light or may be a glass of juice or milk or some fruits.
 It is said that one major meal is for yogis, two for humans, three for becoming diseased and four for early death.

 Avoid Consuming food at inappropriate time of day

 Avoid eating after sunset.
 According to Ayurveda your body mimics the universe.
 So with sunset, your digestive power goes down.
 Since at night your digestive system shuts down or is at its minimal activity, whatever you eat either turns into fat or wasted as stool.
 Even modern researches show that after sunset your body goes in absorption phase and excretion phase.
 There is no digestion phase after sunset.

-  Do not eat heavy, fatty foods in summers, since fatty foods gives lot of energy and heat when metabolized in our body raising the basal body temperature.
+Do not eat heavy, fatty foods in summer, since fatty foods give a lot of energy and heat when metabolized in our body thereby raising the basal body temperature.
 This in turn will make you feel hot and uneasy inducing excess sleep.

-  Also since digestion power is very low in summers, body is unable to digest heavy foods and consequently the fats gets lodged in organs and arteries causing diseases.
+Also since digestion power is very low in summer, the body is unable to digest heavy foods and consequently the fats get lodged in organs and arteries causing diseases.

-  Similarly do not eat light foods in winters.
-In winters digestion power is at its peak, so eating light in winters can lead to acidity and gas problems.
+Similarly do not eat light foods in winter.
+In winter, digestion power is at its peak, so eating light in winter can lead to acidity and gas problems.

 Avoid Consuming food at inappropriate place

 1. Of All Digestive Regimes, Peace is the best